Jalalgorithm/Clock/README.md

 - Update the JavaScript logic to add different time formats or animations.

 ## License
-This project is open-source and free to use.
+This project is open-source and free to use for all.

 ---